backdaniel/hermesdb/README.md

-# dictionary
-Distributed dictionary protocol using proof of work for prioritization.
+# Distributed dictionary protocol using proof of work for prioritization.

 Designed to become the only source of truth in the universe.